Hit and Run Accidents

-Contact Searcy Denney for a Free Initial Consultation with Our Florida Auto Accident Attorneys
+Contact Searcy Denney for a Free Initial Consultation with Our Florida Hit and Run Accident Attorneys

-At Searcy Denney, we have spent decades handling thousands of lawsuits on behalf of injured plaintiffs, and in a wide range of disputes — from car accident scenarios to slip and fall accidents.
+At Searcy Denney, we have spent decades handling thousands of lawsuits on behalf of injured plaintiffs, and in a wide range of disputes — from car accident scenarios to other personal injury accidents.

 Over the years, we have developed significant insight into what it takes to secure a favorable result through personal injury litigation, both in the settlement negotiation context and the more hostile trial litigation context.
 We have found that a client-centered approach is critical to the successful resolution of a plaintiff’s various injury claims.
 Simply put, our case results speak volumes about the effectiveness of this unique approach: since our founding, we have obtained more than $4.2 billion in verdicts and settlements for our clients.

-If you’re interested in having your claims evaluated and in speaking with one of our experienced Florida auto accident attorneys about your (prospective) lawsuit, we encourage you to contact us at 1-800-780-8607 or complete an online intake form.
+If you’re interested in having your claims evaluated and in speaking with one of our experienced Florida hit and run accident attorneys about your (prospective) lawsuit, we encourage you to contact us at 1-800-780-8607 or complete an online intake form.
 Consultation is free and confidential.